University of Puerto Rico Nurse Anesthesia program is one of three programs in Puerto Rico.

 - PALS (Pediatric Advanced Life Support)

-University of Puerto Rico program brochure
+University of Puerto Rico program information

 Classes are taught in Spanish, tests are given in English, most supporting texts are in English.